-Warehouse 30 — a melange of art galleries, vintage memorabilia, and one-of-a-kind boutiques in one space
+Warehouse 30 — a melange of art galleries, vintage memorabilia, and a coffee roaster/fashion boutique in one space

 Warehouse 30 — Charoenkrung Road, BKK